 The Mission courtyard is a great motif here with the bright PINK gouache flowering tree—so lovely in the morning sunlight with shadows.
 There are two images here--one smaller sketch and the larger painting on smooth, tan cardboard.
 I’ve let the cardboard be one of the integral colors in the painting, for drama and effect.
 With a watercolor base of shadows ,the gouache is painted over for drama and “color pop”.
 My favorite part is the old wooden washtub in the sunlight.

-Plein Air Essentials workshop (for watercolor and gouache)
+Plein Air Essentials Workshop: Value, Color and Atmosphere (for watercolor and gouache)

 In this week-long painting workshop, students will learn how to: